na-na-hi/renget/archive/pcrgjpstartguide.md

 ###CB
 **New Years Neneka** - #1 magic buffer in the game, only comes by every New Years.
 Please roll for her/save a spark in your initial clearing and rolling.
 **New Years Homare** - Excellent multi-target magic damage dealer that has yet to receive a Unique Equip, so she can only get better next year.
 Good in Arena, too.
-**Liberator(Sex) Nozomi**  - Similar to S.Saren where she gives a ton of TP to use UBs very early, but better in the sense that she has debuffs and can give more TP outside of just the first time - But at a heavily reduce amount.
+**Liberator(Sex) Nozomi**  - Similar to S.Saren where she gives a ton of TP to physical units only, so they can use UBs very early.
+For physical, better in the sense that she has debuffs and can give more TP outside of just the first time - But at a heavily reduce amount.
 Amazing in CB.
 **Creditta** - Excellent debuffer/support physical multi-target ranged unit.
 She has heals, TP restoration, P.Def debuff and okay damage and generally finds her way into CB when Multi-target physical does well.
+**Warlock Djeeta** - Proven to be a useful magic team unit since her April release, her TP restore/debuff and buffs.A colab unit as well, so may not repeat once a year.
+**Christmas Christina** - This is only because she gives regular Christina +3 TP Boost from bond stories, the unit herself is useless until she receives a 6 star.
+Not having the +3 TP Boost has varying degrees of impact on CB comps.
+This can range from no impact, to losing out on a decent chunk of damage, to being completely unable to run a particular timeline at all.

 ### Arena
 **Swimsuit Saren** - Massive TP restoration to all teammates on 1st skill for instant UBs.
 Sees use in all game modes, but extremely useful in Arena.
 Grab her when possible.
 **Swimsuit Hatsune** - Integral part of the 1-tap arena teams, as her 1st action hits party wide and hurts.
 A typical Arena setup for her is Mifuyu/R.Rin/S.Hatsune/S.Saren/MS.Kasumi, but there are quite a few variants.
+Not necessary to hit 1st, but a strong unit.

 ### PvE
 Nothing that is specific to PvE here.